 The best way to seal screw holes is to dab a bit of waterproof sealant onto the threads.
 As the screw turns into the hole, the sealant will take up space near the threads and plastic, sealing the water out.
 Also, place a small amount of waterproof sealant beneath the screw head itself.

-It’s also a good practice to smear a bit of sealant around the accessory baseplate to help further seal out water.
+It’s also a good practice to smear a bit of sealant around the accessory baseplate to help seal out water further.

 I find a silicone bathroom sealer works well for my applications.

-So you see, drilling holes into your kayak to mount accessories isn’t a difficult thing to do once you get past the initial uncertainty.
+So you see, drilling holes into your kayak to mount accessories isn’t difficult once you get past the initial uncertainty.

 Related Articles